WDI-SEA/u1-project-game/my-process.md

 ## Wins & Challenges

  - Getting the Pick Screen to display each Cat's info when you hover over their picture
- - Coding the game to draft in a snake draft, as oppossed to just alternating
+ - Coding the game to draft in a snake draft, as opposed to just alternating
  - Creating the Health Bars and having them be updated with each attack
  - Making sure the game knows when a Cat is dead and not allowing a Player to switch if it's other cat is dead
  - Getting the win condition to execute when a Player's Cats are dead